anagumo/todo-list/README.md

 * Then `react-native run-android` or `react-native run-ios`

 What's next:
-* Improve the app using Realm Database
+* Improve the app using Redux

 ![](/art/todo-list.png)